IFREMER-LERBL/EcoTransLearn/README.md

 **EcoTransLearn installation**

-EcoTransLearn is an R-package which can be installed directly from the R console with the following command line:
+EcoTransLearn is an R-package which can be downloaded (Releases/v1.0) and installed directly from the R console with the following command line:

 *install.packages("/.../EcoTransLearn_1.0.tar.gz", repos = NULL, type = "source")*